ianrelecker/dioxideai/README.md

 ## Highlights

 - Multi-chat workspace with persistent history and one-tap **New Chat**.
-- Token streaming from Ollama’s `/api/chat`, plus stop/resume controls.
+- Token streaming from Ollama’s `/api/chat`, plus a unified send/stop button that cancels generations instantly.
 - Rich “Thoughts” drawer that mirrors the assistant’s stages (model loading, web search, context ingestion, generation).
 - Automatic DuckDuckGo scraping on *every* user message (no API key required).
 - Attachment support for local `.txt/.md/.json/...` files with per-file and per-request size policing.
 - Customisable model host (defaults to `http://localhost:11434`).
 Flip the llama.cpp/ChatGPT-compatible toggle in Settings when targeting OpenAI-style endpoints.
 - Dark terminal theme (black + neon green) that tracks your system appearance or can be forced from Settings.
-- Integrated analytics (opt-in, anonymised) powered by Amplitude.
+- Integrated analytics (opt-in, anonymised) powered by Amplitude with detailed, privacy-preserving timing spans (see [`privacy.md`](privacy.md)).
 - Support the project via [Buy Me a Coffee](https://buymeacoffee.com/dioxideai) – free to use, donations welcome.
 - Local-first storage; chats and preferences live under `app.getPath('userData')`.